imaustink/Reqx/README.md

 ReqX
 ==============

-A lightweight library for simplifying jQuery AJAX calls while emulating the syntax of Express module for Node.js with built in synchronous and asynchronous request handlers.
+A library for simplifying jQuery AJAX calls while emulating the use of Express module for Node.js with built in synchronous, asynchronous and recursive request handlers.

 Examples
 ==============